joshbakervt/Instrument-Machine/README.md

 For the random button generator, just press the space bar and see if you can hear all the different possibilities.

-During playback, the python file freezes the event-based programming nature of the beat pad.
-This is expected.
-Lisa gave me the go ahead to allow that to remain, as it is efficient and really the only option for playback regardless of OS.

 It's possible the mp3 files will not want to load - they are all located in the cmake-build-debug folder - try moving them to the general project folder and back if that is the case - I resolved this issue by reformatting the files, but there's a chance it acts up again, and in that case, this solution worked for me.